Hackney-Enterprises-Inc/accounting-connector/README.md

 For testing the connectors themselves, `FakeHttpClient` is a PSR-18 client that answers from a queue, and `tests/Fixtures/{xero,quickbooks}/` holds doc-derived JSON responses for both providers.

+`FakeConnector` also implements the three optional bank-transaction and contact contracts.
+Seed it with `withBankTransactions(...)` and `withContacts(...)` to test matching and recoding without HTTP calls.

 ## Provider differences that are not portable